bNobo/needabreak/readme.md

 ## Locate log file and user settings

-The log file of the application can be found in `%TEMP%\NeedABreak Logs` folder.
+The log file of the application can be found under `%TEMP%\NeedABreak Logs` folder.

 Sometimes it is usefull to vary user settings values during debug.
 In order to easily locate the user settings file of the application, its path is logged when the app starts in debug mode.
 Open the log file and search for `User settings path`.
 You should see a line similar to: